Premil Ratnayake: Journalism and writing career

-Initially he started work at the Bank of Ceylon, he later left to pursue his passion, which was writing.
-He joined Lake House, as a journalist for the Ceylon Daily News.
-Premil worked alongside the likes of Mervyn de Silva who was the editor of the Lake House, Willie de Alwis, D. B. Dhanapala and Christie Seneviratne.
-Ratnayake was a skilled writer and could speak Sinhalese, Tamil and Hindi.
+Ratnayake started his career working at the Bank of Ceylon.
+Afterwards, he left to pursue his passion, which was writing.
+Ratnayake then joined the Lake House, working as a journalist for the Ceylon Daily News.
+Premil worked alongside the likes of Mervyn de Silva who was the editor of the Lake House, Willie de Alwis D. B. Dhanapala, and Christie Seneviratne.
+Ratnayake, while being a skilled writer, could also speak Sinhalese, Tamil and Hindi.

-Apollo 12 Crew Tour in Sri Lanka
+Apollo 12 crew tour

-In March 1970, Premil covered the historic event of the arrival of the Apollo 12 mission crew in Ceylon, for the Ceylon Daily News, part of a 20-nation goodwill tour, to celebrate the successful voyage to and back from the moon.
-The Apollo 12 was the second spaceflight to land men on the moon, it consisted of Charles "Pete" Conrad Jr., Richard F. Gordon Jr., and Alan L. Bean.
+In March 1970, Premil covered the historic event of the arrival of the Apollo 12 mission crew in Ceylon, for the Ceylon Daily News, part of a 20-nation goodwill tour, to celebrate the successful voyage to and back from the Moon.
+The Apollo 12 was the second spaceflight to land men on the Moon, it consisted of Charles "Pete" Conrad Jr., Richard F. Gordon Jr., and Alan L. Bean.
 The crew was welcomed by the then Minister of State, J. R. Jayewardene, US Ambassador Andrew Corry, and the Mayor of Colombo, Vincent Perera.

-1977 Parliamentary Elections
+1977 Parliamentary elections

-Ratnayake was assigned to cover the 1977 Parliamentary elections, this included all the election meetings held by J. R. Jayewardene (at the time the Leader of the Opposition), on behalf of the Ceylon Daily News.
+Ratnayake was assigned to cover the 1977 Parliamentary elections, this assignment entailed covering all the election meetings held by J. R. Jayewardene (Leader of the Opposition at the time), on behalf of the Ceylon Daily News.
 They covered almost all parts of the island.